gdbmgr.txt Gnu Debugger Manager for Vim Nov 02, 2012

 s

-< to single step the program counter.
-You'll see that the Expression window
+to single step the program counter.
+You'll see that the Expressions window

 is now showing "i = 1".
 Repeat the single step and you'll see "i = 2"